poljpocket/eventfrog-api/README.md

 ### Known limitations

-* You cannot filter by group and have pagination at the same time because EventFrog does not allow filtering by group ID at this time.
+* You cannot filter by group and have pagination at the same time because Eventfrog does not allow filtering by group ID at this time.
 This filter has to be applied after the events are loaded and thus pagination would be filtered afterwards.
 * You cannot get all locations of an event (multiple are possible by the API).
 Only the first one is fetched.

 ### Known issues

-* When not filtering events down to a small number, the amount of groups and locations being queried to later be matched to events for more detailed display can easily overwhelm the EventFrog APIs.
+* When not filtering events down to a small number, the amount of groups and locations being queried to later be matched to events for more detailed display can easily overwhelm the Eventfrog APIs.
 They handle this case correctly but this script does not!
-If you do not need groups and locations being matched to events, use the more granular methods of `EventFrogService`.
+If you do not need groups and locations being matched to events, use the more granular methods of `EventfrogService`.

 ## Installation